obvonage/deved-platform/content/blog/en/dynamic-layouts-in-hls-rmtp-broadcasts-with-the-video-api-dr.md

 | object-fit                                                   | 'contain' (the default), 'cover'                      |
 | overflow                                                     | 'hidden'                                              |
 | clear                                                        | 'none', 'left', 'right', 'both', 'inherit', 'inherit' |

+## Taking It Further

+With the [Experience Composer](https://www.tokbox.com/developer/guides/experience-composer/), not only can you capture the layout of your video call, but your full web application.
+This includes any banners, text chat, whiteboard, or any other UI elements displayed in your application.
+Experience Composer joins the video call and turns everything visible on the screen into another stream.
+This stream can then be broadcasted and/or archived.

 ## Continue Learning